Mario Joseph: Other cases

 In the late 1990s and early 2000s Joseph worked through the BAI on the Raboteau case as well as on various other cases aimed at bringing to justice ex-military and paramilitary death squad members.
-His activities and the activities of the BAI during this time period are discussed in more depth in a recently published book with Monthly Review Press.
+His activities and the activities of the BAI during this time period are discussed in more depth in a 2012 book with Monthly Review Press.
 The activities of the BAI and the Haitian government of Jean-Bertrand Aristide in seeking justice for the victims of paramilitary and military violence are documented in detail.

 He and the BAI were also tasked with helping to investigate the murder of famed radio journalist Jean Dominique and the security guard at Dominique's radio station.
 His view on how the case was exploited and manipulated to undermine the elected government of Jean-Bertrand Aristide is discussed in more depth in an interview with Joseph and attorney Brian Concannon.
 The interview is published in the journal of Haitian studies.